teivah/goptional/README.md

 [![Go Report Card](https://goreportcard.com/badge/gojp/goreportcard)](https://goreportcard.com/report/gojp/goreportcard)

-goptional is a lightweight library to provide a container for optional values.
+goptional is a lightweight library to provide a container for optional values in golang.

 ## Initialization